 Facilitating market linkages and building marketing and agribusiness capacity of subsistence farmers goes hand-in-hand with promotion of appropriate production technologies and practices.
 Hence, agricultural extension services in developing countries need to shift from production-oriented system to more market-oriented service to help farmers link and adapt to changing markets (Berhanu, 2012).
 Sesame (Sesamum Indium L.).
-Sesame is considered as one of the important oil seeds crop besides being a food for human being whether directly as a seed or oil as a main material for many food industries like different sweet industries besides. it use in eating ,medicine, soup industry and cleaning , washing oils , cooling cream .fodder from sesame used as food for animals .there as an increase in international and external consumption and more attention was given to develop and increase production(halla, 2011).
+Sesame is considered as one of the important oilseed crop besides being a food for human being whether directly as a seed or oil as a main material for many food industries.
+It is also used in eating ,medicine, soup industry and cleaning , washing oils , cooling cream.
+Fodder from sesame is also used as food for animals .
+There is an increase in international and external consumption and more attention was given to develop and increase production(Halla, 2011).
 Sesame is grown in many parts of the world on over 5 million acres (20,000 km2).
-The largest producer of the crop in 2007 was India, China, Myanmar, Sudan, Ethiopia, Uganda and Nigeria, (Ali2014).
-A large majority of sesame is marketed as seed.
+The largest producer of the crop in 2007 was India, China, Myanmar, Sudan, Ethiopia, Uganda and Nigeria (Ali, 2014).
+Majority of sesame is marketed as seed.
 Sesame seeds contain 50% oil and 25% protein.
 Sesame in Sudan is mainly produced under semi-mechanized and traditional farming systems.
 It is grown entirely under rained conditions, and is grown with little or no use of machinery or modern inputs under the traditional farming system.
-The major sesame growing areas in the Sudan are located in the Kordofan, Sinnar, Kassala, and Blue Nile states (Imad2015) The State of North Kordofan has comparative and competitive advantages in producing many agricultural crops, especially oilseeds (Sesame) (report, 2007).
-The extension system in the rural areas should be re-oriented to meet the challenges in 21st century due to globalizations (Singh, 2001).
-Srivastava, (2007) stated that it has become necessity to shift extension focus from production-orientation to market-led extension which results in increasing farm income.
+The major sesame growing areas in the Sudan are located in the Kordofan, Sinnar, Kassala, and Blue Nile states (Imad, 2015) The State of North Kordofan has comparative and competitive advantages in producing many agricultural crops, especially oilseeds (Sesame) (report, 2007).
+The extension system in the rural areas should be re-oriented to meet the challenges in 21st century due to globalization (Singh, 2001).
+Srivastava (2007) stated that it has become necessity to shift extension focus from production-orientation to market-led extension which results in increasing farm income.
 Market-led extension help the farmers to minimize the production costs, improve the quality of farm produce, increase the product value and marketability resulting in increase of income to the farmers.
-Marketing extension are activities which extension workers can carry out to assist farmers with their marketing (FAO, 2002) Due to lack of special unit for marketing extension in the department of agricultural extension & technology transfer in State ministry of Agriculture and Rural development to provide farmers with marketing information's related to supply and demand, market indicators, market sites to help them to make the right decisions to determine what he want to grow what the market needs (consumer desires) what is the required variety and quality specifications, the farmers , has not known post-harvest processes to importance of the crop quality to be able to compete in the local and international markets , according to these constraints and absence of the role of marketing extension and lack of training opportunities for extension agents in the State and farmers.
-The farmers lack the knowledge and skills access crops marketing activities, so this research highlights the marketing extension needs for farmers especially sesame.
+Marketing extension are activities which extension workers can carry out to assist farmers with their marketing (FAO, 2002).
+Due to lack of special unit for marketing extension in the department of agricultural extension & technology transfer in State ministry of Agriculture and Rural development to provide farmers with marketing informations related to supply and demand, market indicators, market sites to help them to make the right decisions to determine what he want to grow what the market needs (consumer desires) what is the required variety and quality specifications, the farmers , has not known post-harvest processes to importance of the crop quality to be able to compete in the local and international markets , according to these constraints and absence of the role of marketing extension and lack of training opportunities for extension agents in the State and farmers.
+The farmers lack the knowledge and skills access crops marketing activities, so this study is an attempt to highlight the marketing extension needs for farmers.
 It is very important to investigate the effects of public marketing extension services as well as to analyze if these services raise agricultural output and assist farmers to make more revenue and profit.
 A study conducted by Alhabbab and Alrimai (2002) showed that 73% of the agricultural producers in Jordan indicated their need for marketing guidance (Radi, 2020).

 Based on the above mentioned arguments, this study focused on the determination of marketing oriented knowledge for providing need-based support to Sesame farming community in the study area.